yzy1996/Artificial-Intelligence/Optimization/MOO/README.md

-Above all use multi-objective Karush-Kuhn-Tucker (**KKT**) conditions and find a descent direction that decreases all objectives.
+All of the above methods use multi-objective Karush-Kuhn-Tucker (**KKT**) conditions and find a descent direction that decreases all objectives.
 This approach was extended to **stochastic gradient descent**:

 [Descent algorithm for nonsmooth stochastic multiobjective optimization](./Descent-algorithm-for-nonsmooth-stochastic-multiobjective-optimization.pdf) by Poirion (2017)